WebOfTrustInfo/btcr-hackathon-2017/README.md

 ### Insights on DID spec

-[Original version by @christophera](https://lists.w3.org/Archives/Public/public-credentials/2017Jul/0018.html).
+[Original version of this section by @christophera](https://lists.w3.org/Archives/Public/public-credentials/2017Jul/0018.html).
 Minor updates/revisions by @kimdhamilton

 At last fall's #RebootingWebOfTrust after working on it for about a year, wecame up with an initial first implementors spec for DIDs.
 It was published last winter at https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-fall2016/blob/master/final-documents/did-implementer-draft-10.pdf.
 Two weeks ago, Manu team refactored that document for us to consider in the W3C Credentials WG as a work item: https://opencreds.github.io/did-spec/